If You Feel the Funk

-"If You Feel the Funk" is the debut single from American singer La Toya Jackson.
-It was released in 1980 on Polydor Records, and is from Jackson's self-titled debut album (1980).
+"If You Feel the Funk" is a song by American singer La Toya Jackson, released as the first single from her eponymous debut album (1980).
 It was released in three versions, with "Are You Ready?", "Lovely Is She" and "Night Time Lover" on the B-side (all three were album tracks; "Night Time Lover" was later released as a single).